-- 1. JP Morgan Strategic Property Fund: Strategic Property Fund is an actively managed diversified, pure core, open-end commingled pension trust fund.
+- JP Morgan Strategic Property Fund: Strategic Property Fund is an actively managed diversified, pure core, open-end commingled pension trust fund.
 It invests in high-quality stabilized office, retail, residential, and industrial assets with dominant competitive characteristics in primary markets throughout the United States.
-Properties are well-leased, generating significant operating cash flow, and a high income return.
-Broad diversification, both geographically and by sector, have contributed to strong risk adjusted returns of 9.8% gross of fees (8.7 % net of highest applicable fees) since the Fund's inception in January 1998.
+Properties are wellleased, generating significant operating cash flow, and a high income return.
 The Fund's size, quality, consistent pure core strategy, high occupancy, low lease rollover, solid income, conservative leverage, and staggered debt maturities position the Fund well to execute on its strategy.
 Investments in the Fund are valued at the current day closing net asset value per share.
 As part of the Trustee's valuation process, properties are externally appraised generally on an annual basis, by reputable, independent appraisal firms, and signed by appraisers that are members of the Appraisal Institute, with the professional MAI designation.
 In addition, the Trustee may cause additional appraisals to be performed as warranted by specific asset or market conditions.
 All external appraisals are performed in accordance with the Uniform Standards of Professional Appraisal Practices "USPAP."
 To the extent that redemption requests exceed available cash, distributions are pro-rated based on the participant's interest in the Fund.
 All withdrawals will be treated equally forever whether for fees, benefit payments, plan termination, or asset allocation.
 Available cash is defined as excess cash after provision for outstanding future capital commitments and other operating reserves.
-The Fund's redemption notice period is 45 days; therefore, any sales price could differ from the net asset value because of the 45day notice period. - 2.
-MetLife Core Property Fund (MCPF): The strategy of the MetLife Core Property Fund (MCPF) is to create and actively manage a diversified portfolio of core institutional real estate assets that offer the potential to deliver attractive returns through a combination of current income and capital appreciation.
+The Fund's redemption notice period is 45 days; therefore, any sales price could differ from the net asset value because of the 45-day notice period. - MetLife Core Property Fund (MCPF): The strategy of the MetLife Core Property Fund (MCPF) is to create and actively manage a diversified portfolio of core institutional real estate assets that offer the potential to deliver attractive returns through a combination of current income and capital appreciation.
 As a core open-ended fund, the strategy is to invest in property types that have both deep institutional quality stock and deep institutional investor bases.
 The Fund limits its investments in non-core properties to 10% of the Fund GAV (plus unfunded capital commitments).
-Geographically, the Fund invests in U.S. real estate assets and focuses on primary markets; the Fund's strategy does not include a major focus on secondary and tertiary markets
+Geographically, the Fund invests in U.S. real estate assets and focuses on primary markets; the Fund's strategy does not include a major focus on secondary and tertiary markets.